sybrew/the-seo-framework/readme.txt

 		* This plugin now detects Elementor as a conflicting plugin for content.
 This means that when Elementor builds a page, no automated description can be generated from the content.
 		* The post-edit counters are no longer affected by your input when a preceding value is set in the Home Page SEO Settings.
 		* The administrative title placeholders now better resemble the real front-end output when using HTML tokens or duplicated spaces.
-		* On Firefox, list table overflow is now less prone to happen.
-We've removed compatibility fixes, and introduced a flexible system via CSS.
-			* The overflowing is caused by a bug in Internet Explorer 6, which Firefox happily integrated, affecting roughly 30% of their users.
-			* In short, [Gecko ignores word-wrap values in tables](https://bugzilla.mozilla.org/show_bug.cgi?id=587438), and for [13 years running](https://bugzilla.mozilla.org/show_bug.cgi?id=307866), Firefox ignores overflow-preventing width values.
-Both these bugs combined cause mayhem.
 		*  Webmasters' code input now automatically stripts extraneous HTML.
 So, you can simply paste the code you copied from the analytical setup interfaces.
 		* The upgrade routine is now more intelligent, and is now able to skip upgrades that aren't necessary for new installations.
 		* The upgrade routine can no longer happen on the SEO Settings page; instead, it redirects you from it to prevent setting desynchronization.